 The Landmark Academic Model

 Landmark School is accredited by the New England Association of Schools & Colleges (NEAS&C) and is a diploma-granting institution.
-The High School program progresses students through a high school curriculum and prepares them for post-secondary opportunities while also remediating language skills.
+The High School program progresses students through a high school curriculum and prepares them for college and other post-secondary opportunities while also remediating language skills.
 Through the Admissions process and in coordination with the campus, students are placed into one of three programs at the high school: Expressive Language, Founders, and Preparatory.

 Instruction in each program is language-based.
 Faculty integrate specific strategies and techniques that emphasize and reinforce reading, written expression, and study skills into every area of the curriculum.